Former Director of Programs (2018 – 2019)

 However, I have had working experience in the sector since 2008 holding different positions in renowned agencies at both national and international level.

 I enjoy working at AYON closely with other colleagues to design AYON’s outreach materials.

 Being the first job of my life, AYON has been providing an endowment to nurture and shape my professional career.

 I have graduated in B.Sc.
 Forestry from Kathmandu Forestry College.
 I have been engaged in AYON since the April 2015 earthquake, especially during the relief and recovery activities.

-My subjects of interest include environment sustainability, disaster risk reduction and youth engagement in environment conservation.
+My subjects of interest include environmental sustainability, disaster risk reduction and youth engagement in environmental conservation.

-I have had experiences at organizing art competitions and plantation programs.
+I have had experiences of organizing art competitions and plantation programs.